Addictions vs Dependence: Is there a difference?

 The good news is that you can reach out to drug treatment centers whether you are addicted or experience a dependency on a drug.
 It doesn’t matter.
 The staff is there to help those struggling regardless of the severity of the situation.

 Typically, the treatment is generally the same between addiction and dependency.
-Both require some form of slow detox with different levels of monitoring.
+Both require some form of slow drug detox treatment with different levels of monitoring.
 Those struggling with drug dependence are more likely to go through outpatient treatment rather than inpatient.

 The terms often get used interchangeably, but there is a difference between addiction and dependence.
 Regardless of the severity of the abuse, it is crucial that anyone struggling with addiction or dependence reach out to a trusted professional and get the help they deserve.
 There are other, healthier avenues to take to subside particular ailments in your life.
 You don’t have to result to recreational drug use.
 Take the first step and reach out today!